 N- Nurture with self-compassion

-Following these steps, we can take the disappointment in stride without getting caught up in fear, anger, or denial.
+Following these steps, we can take the disappointment in stride without getting caught up in fear, anger, confusion, or denial.
 We can more clearly plan for what is next and begin to provide ourselves with the loving kindness that we so often afford only to others.

 Chat again soon,